Vending machines can provide a variety of functions for customers.

 Gross Profit From Each Vending Machine

-The amount of money a vending machine business makes relies on a number of things, such as the location of the machine, the machine’s items, and expenses that occur on a regular basis in the business.
+The amount of money a vending machine business makes relies on several things, such as the machine’s location, the machine’s items, and regular expenses in the business.

 Types Of Vending Machines Available In India

-Refurbished vending machines are old machines which are already been used before and hence are cheaper to buy than new ones.
+Refurbished vending machines are old machines already used before and are cheaper to buy than new ones.

-Location really matters a lot in vending machines.
-So once you have your target audience and your location in mind then you can choose which vending machine suits you best.
+Location matters a lot in vending machines.
+So once you have your target audience and location in mind, you can choose which vending machine suits you best.

 Add-ons need to be purchased along with the machine.

-If there is any customized requirement then Wendor can make customized software as per your requirements.
+If there is any customized requirement, then Wendor can make customized software per your requirements.

-In today’s time, we don’t recommend buying any machine(if not a rare case) without cashless payments, inventory management and remote monitoring through a dedicated dashboard.
+Today, we don’t recommend buying any machine(if not a rare case) without cashless payments, inventory management, and remote monitoring through a dedicated dashboard.

-These add-ons increase your overall sales, reduce your operational costs and save time.
+These add-ons increase your overall sales, reduce operational costs and save time.

-Based on our data with existing customers and research, having cashless payments increases consumer spending by 32% which overall increases sales.
-So it is always recommended to have cashless payments in your machine.
+Based on our data with existing customers and research, having cashless payments increases consumer spending by 32%, increasing sales overall.

 This is also one of the most commonly asked questions as people get confused about which machine to buy.

-We always recommend buying a New machine over a refurbished vending machine because we have seen over a period of time in this industry that refurbished vending machines cost less at the start but have more operating costs moving ahead.
+We always recommend buying a New machine over a refurbished vending machine because we have seen over time in this industry that refurbished vending machines cost less at the start but have more operating costs moving ahead.

 They require more maintenance, can break down anytime, result in more loss of sales of products, and therefore are a headache to own.

-Direct passive income opportunity for a long period of time makes owning a vending machine business a highly desirable one.
+Direct passive income opportunity for a long period makes owning a vending machine business highly desirable.

 We have a separate blog on “How to start a vending machine business in India”, which gives more details on ROI.
 Make sure you have a look at it.